work-nchc/Log-Analyzer-of-VMware-Horizon-for-Usage-Calculation/README.md

 PATH/TO/python.exe sort_usage.py [filtered.usage accounts.txt output.csv]
 ```

-Sort the vdi usage from [report.csv].
-A csv file with cores per desktop data can be delivered.
-There will be an input dialogue if arguments are absent.
+Sort the vdi usage in [filtered.usage] based on [accounts.txt], one username per line.
+There will be an input dialogue if arguments are insufficient.

-A .usage file listing the usage consumed by each user will present after running this script.
-If there is a record of which begin time later than its end time, it will be printed on the standard output.

 ---
 [More about the events in VMware Horizon](https://docs.vmware.com/en/VMware-Horizon-7/7.7/horizon-integration/GUID-27B7E9C6-DEE4-4E0D-BA65-41C5DB06EF0E.html)

 2019-03-05 by 1803031@narlabs.org.tw
+2019-05-08 last update